The Scale Up visa has been designed to help qualifying UK businesses, with the potential for growth, to recruit skilled overseas workers more easily.

 To apply for a scale-up visa, you will need to submit an online application, together with any supporting documentation, and pay the relevant fee.
 You will also need a valid sponsorship certificate from a scale-up sponsor for your first application.

 Who can apply for scale up visa UK?

-Applicants for a scale up visa must have a sponsored job offer from an authorised UK scale up company, skilled to graduate level and which pays at least £33,000 per year or the ‘going rate’, whichever is the higher.
+Applicants for a scale up visa must have a sponsored job offer from an authorised UK scale up company, skilled to graduate level and which meets the minimum salary threshold or the ‘going rate’, whichever is the higher.

 Can I move to the UK and start a business?